 In September 2019, the Company instituted a share repurchase program that allows for the repurchase of up to an aggregate of \$10,000,000 of the Company's common stock.
 Shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, or by any combination of such methods.
 The manner, price, number and timing of share repurchases are subject to a variety of factors, including market conditions and applicable SEC rules.
 The share repurchase program does not require the purchase of any minimum number of shares, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
 Unless sooner terminated or extended, the share repurchase program expires on September 3, 2020.
-During the three-month period ended June 30, 2020, the Company did not repurchase any shares under the share repurchase program.
-During the six-month period ended June 30, 2020, the Company repurchased 142,531 shares of its common stock at a weighted average purchase price of \$12.96 per share and paid brokers commissions of approximately \$4,300 on such repurchases.
+During the three-month period ended March 31, 2020, the Company repurchased 142,531 shares of its common stock at a weighted average purchase price of \$12.96 per share and paid brokers commissions of approximately \$4,300 on such repurchases.
 During the year ended December 31, 2019, the Company repurchased 235,950 shares of its common stock at a weighted average purchase price of \$14.59 per share and paid brokers commissions of approximately \$7,000 on such repurchases.